Terms & Conditions

 By participating, you agree to the terms and conditions of the free prize draw as set out below.
 You also permit Frog Bikes to periodically send you notification of special offers, promotions and events by email.
 If at any time, you decide that you do not wish to receive future email communications from Frog Bikes, you can unsubscribe by clicking the unsubscribe link.

-The prize will be ONE Team Sky Rucksack, ONE Allen Key Set, ONE Frog Water Bottle AND ONE Bottle Cage.
+The first runner up will receive ONE Team Sky Rucksack & Cover, ONE Team Sky Water Bottle and ONE Team Sky Bottle Cage.

 The prize does not consist of anything other than expressly set out above.
 The prize is non-transferable, non-negotiable and cannot be substituted for any other prize or cash value, be used in conjunction with any other offer and does not have any cancellation value once booked.